 - Lie on your left side with your left forearm on the ground, elbow directly under your shoulder.
 Your hips and feet should be stacked.

-- Lift your hips off the floor so your body forms a straight line from head to toe.
+- Bracing your core, lift your hips off the floor so your body forms a straight line from head to toe.

 - Keeping your torso stable, stretch your right arm overhead (perpendicular to the floor), then reach your hand under your torso

 - Without sagging your hips or pushing your butt back, raise your arm back up overhead.